Welcome! The menu in XLReporting has 4 main sections:

 data, or edit data.

-- Configure - this is where you can change the configuration.
+- Define - this is where you can define the configuration.
 When you

 sign up, your account already has a basic configuration, aimed at financial reporting.
 You